rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 You assign sheet sizes to a printer with the `Select Sheets` button.
 Print jobs are routed on a per-sheet basis.
 So if a drawing has some sheets that need a printer and others that need a plotter, it will do what you expect.

 ![Printer_Setup](My%20Project/media/sheet_selector.png)

+If you select the custom size option from the sheet selector, you need to supply a range of sheet sizes to accept.

 This command may not work with PDF printers.
 Try the Save As PDF command instead.